szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 ```
 \

 We will now use the `calibrate()` function to find parameters that fit the data.
-Keep in mind that the range that you decide for each parameter is an important decision to make.
-We use the `snap` option to explicitly indicate that the output should be recorded by 365-day intervals to avoid excessive rows in the DataFrame causing unnecessary slowdown.
-Note we use `365u"d"` instead of `1u"yr"` which is technically equivalent to `365.25u"d"` following the convention in astronomy.
+Keep in mind that the search range for each parameter will be determined by you.
+We will use the `snap` option to explicitly indicate that the output should be recorded by 365-day intervals to avoid excessive rows in the DataFrame causing unnecessary slowdown.
+Note that we will use `365u"d"` instead of `1u"yr"` which is technically equivalent to `365.25u"d"` following the convention in astronomy.
 For information regarding syntax, please check the [reference](@ref Simulation1).

 ```@example Cropbox
 lvcc = calibrate(LotkaVolterra, pelts_subset;